By Nerly Shammah Aug 04, 2023

 AI models iteratively learn from the training data and adjust their internal parameters to optimize performance.
 This process involves minimizing errors and maximizing accuracy.

-Just like humans, artificial intelligence models are designed to learn from experiences and optimize for future tasks, this is typically applied so as to improve performance over time.
+Just like humans, artificial intelligence models are designed to learn from experiences and optimize for future tasks, this is typically applied to improve performance over time.

-Think of how as humans we tend to change certain routines or adopt certain activities into our daily operations for the purpose of improving performance in certain fields, and in the process of this, we discover what works and what doesn't so we apply more of what works in the future - this is typically the optimization point and is quite similar with these systems.
+Think of how as humans we tend to change certain routines or adopt certain activities into our daily operations to improve performance in certain fields, and in the process of this, we discover what works and what doesn't so we apply more of what works in the future - this is typically the optimization point and is quite similar with these systems.